dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 ## 2 - The game modes thus far

 So now that I have a plug in system for game modes I can experiment with different kinds of game modes where I am switching up the rules and settings a little from one game mode to another.
+The basic idea of the game is simple enough, but I cant help but think that there is so much more that can be done to make the game more interesting.
+There is having game modes where the player does not have to worry about missing a target, and the smaller circle moves at a fixed speed.
+There is then ideas for other modes that they player will loose if they miss just a single target, and each target gained will make the smaller circle go faster, and maybe tweak other features to make the game even more intense.
+So I thought it would be a good idea to start at least a few game mode files to work out these different ideas when it comes to the core logic of the game.

 ### 2.1 - Free Play mode